Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 You would develop your project & then push your code to the Heroku remote.
 It triggers a build process which sets up a web server on their remote servers.
 In other words, deploying projects couldn't get any easier than this.

-But there's a drawback to this process, Heroku doesn't provide a CI/CD pipeline.
+But there's a drawback to this process, Heroku doesn't provide a robust enough CI/CD pipeline.
 There's no way to keep a check on any breaking changes or bugs.
 This is where GitHub Actions come in handy.

 So, we'll be using the [`heroku-deploy`][Heroku Deploy Action] Action by [AkhileshNS](https://github.com/AkhileshNS) to deploy the project.
-The said Action is a NodeJS wrapper around basic `git` command invocations.
-And these invocations are exactly like what you would use with Heroku CLI instead.
+And the said Action is a NodeJS wrapper around basic `git` command invocations.
+These invocations are exactly like what you would use with Heroku CLI instead.

 Further, to keep things simple & to-the-point, our FastAPI app is a single file with no more than 8 lines of code!

-Besides, Heroku also requires some extra files for the build process to work.
+Besides that, Heroku also requires some extra files for the build process to work.
 And these files are also pushed to the Heroku remote as well.
 They’re plain-text files with information for Heroku to parse during the build phase.
 You’ll find more details about them later in the article.

 Additionally, the `heroku-deploy` Action also requires an API key for authentication.
 So, ensure you've it along with the project's name.